vk-cs/terraform-provider-vkcs/docs/resources/vkcs_db_instance.md

 * `capabilities` - Object that represents capability applied to instance.
 There can be several instances of this object (see example).
 Each instance of this object has following attributes:
     * `name` - (Required) The name of the capability to apply.
     * `settings` - Map of key-value settings of the capability.

+* `restore_point` - Object that represents backup to restore instance from. **New since v.0.1.4**.
+It has following attributes:
+    * `backup_id` - (Required) ID of the backup.
+    * `target` - Used only for restoring from postgresql PITR backups.
+Timestamp of needed backup in format "2021-10-06 01:02:00".
+You can specify "latest" to use most recent backup.

+* `backup_schedule` - Object that represents configuration of PITR backup.
+This functionality is available only for postgres datastore. **New since v.0.1.4**.
+This object has following attributes:
+    * `name` - Name of the schedule.
+    * `start_hours` - Hours part of timestamp of initial backup
+    * `start_minutes` - Minutes part of timestamp of initial backup
+    * `interval_hours` - Time interval between backups, specified in hours.
+Available values: 3, 6, 8, 12, 24.
+    * `keep_count` - Number of backups to be stored.

 ## Import